syrusminer/genomics-pipeline-intro/README.md

 # <a name="fasta"></a>
 ## .FASTA
 Perhaps the most common filetype to store genetic data, FASTA files simply contain sequence headers and the sequences.
 A fasta file can have a single header or multiple headers.
 The header line can contain various items pertaining to the sequence, such as the chromosome, species, and individual ID.
 A header line is demarcated by the '>' character, and the following line(s) contain the sequence information pertaining to this specific header.
 The sequence line should only contain information pertaining to the sequence described by the previous header.
-Some FASTA files have sequences that span multiple lines (these are called 'interleavened' files), and others have the entire sequence contained in a single line.
+Some FASTA files have sequences that span multiple lines (these are called 'interleaved' files), and others have the entire sequence contained in a single line.
 Here is a sample of each:

 Interleavened FASTA file:
 ```